Why cities climate finance?

 As the Secretariat, Climate Policy Initiative carries out the Alliance’s day-to-day operations.
 This includes acting as a neutral administrator and encouraging member participation in the Alliance’s activities, including periodic meetings.

 Climate Policy Initiative (CPI) serves as Secretariat for the Alliance.
-CPI’s team of analysts and advisors work to improve the most important energy and land use policies in the world, with a particular focus on finance.
+With deep expertise in finance and policy, CPI’s team of analysts and advisors works to help governments, businesses, and financial institutions drive economic growth while addressing climate change.
 To learn more about CPI, visit climatepolicyinitiative.org.

 The Alliance Secretariat Team: